Firozabad: Demographics

 The city lies in the cultural region of Braj and the local language is Brajbhasha.

+Economy

+Glass industry

+Firozabad is the largest glass manufacturing centre in India, accounting for about 70% of the total glass production in the unorganised sector in India.
+It is estimated that over 50% of the city's population is employed "directly or indirectly" in the glass industry, with bangle manufacturing alone employing about 100,000 people.
+Firozabad is the single largest producer of bangles in India, accounting for 46% of India's total production.
+Other products include things like glass tableware, laboratory glassware, glass containers, automotive glass, vases, chandeliers, and numerous decorative items.
+As of 2011, the total production of finished glass items in Firozabad is about 1,230 megatons per day.
+The percent of this that gets exported internationally is variously estimated to be about 35% or about 50%.
+As of 2011, the total annual revenue from Firozabad's glass industry was Rs.
+23.26 billion.

+Working conditions for Firozabad glassworkers are often very poor.
+Workers are often forced to work 12-to-14-hour days or risk losing their jobs, workplace injuries are common, and the intense heat in glass furnaces often causes dehydration and heat exhaustion in workers, who often then have to borrow money for medical treatment.
+As of 1986, it was reported that the combination of heat, dust, and noise led to tuberculosis being widespread, and the average lifespan of glassworkers was reduced by 10 to 15 years.
+Child labour is also very common, with Neera Burra estimating that almost 50,000 children under the age of 14 were working in glass production in Firozabad as of 1986.

 Transport

 Firozabad railway station served by the Delhi-Howrah trunk route of the Indian Railways.
 Several trains serve the city connecting it to long and short distanced destinations including New Delhi, Howrah, Mumbai, Kanpur, Lucknow, Jaipur, Jammu Tawi, Amritsar, Jamshedpur, Patna, Aligarh, Agra, Hathras, Puri, Ajmer, Ambala, Bareilly, Mathura, Etawah, Basti, Gorakhpur and Tundla.

 Tundla Junction railway station in the Tundla town (20 km west of Firozabad city on National Highway 2) of the Firozabad District is a major railway station of North Central Railways.
 Due to its proximity to Agra several trains on the Delhi Howrah route which don't stop at Firozabad station make a stop at Tundla Junction hence serving Firozabad as well as Agra cities.